 Nitto Ridge Grappler tire

-The Nitto Ridge Grappler is highly recommended by our tire market researcher and is a top pick for adventure-seeking owners of SUVs, Jeeps, and pickup trucks.
+The Nitto Ridge Grappler is a highly popular tire and a top pick for adventure-seeking owners of SUVs, Jeeps, and pickup trucks.
 Its unique tread design and sidewall blocks, coupled with a versatile and stylish look, make this tire a standout choice.
-The Ridge Grappler’s reinforced tread blocks with tapered edges optimize surface contact for an excellent grip on dry surfaces.

 Pros